LoyolaChicagoBooks/introcs-csharp/rst/project.rst

 compiling is to first generate a stub file like we have given you for homework, that includes the public interface documentation, headings, and dummy return values and compiles but does nothing.
+*Post this under a box folder for the current version number.*
 You will then provide your team members with something that tells them what they can use and allows them to compile their own part.
 Then later substitute more functional classes.